43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Fiber internet is known as symmetrical: the same upload speed as download speed.
 That makes sharing photos and files easier and more reliable than ever.

 • Latency - Internet latency is the time it takes for a request to go from a source to a destination on the internet (measured in milliseconds).
 If you have a satellite internet service provider, you've endured the noticeable delay after you attempt to visit a URL.
 Your staring at static page, then all of a sudden, the page loads all at once.
 Satellite services send large packets of data to space and back, which accounts for this delay.
-Although they can advertise fast speeds, the service seems MUCH slower due to latency.
+Although they advertise fast speeds, the service seems MUCH slower due to latency.
 This very obvious if you've ever tried to do voice-over-IP with a satellite service; there is just enough of a delay to throw off your conversation.

 • Fiber-optic latency: 10ms or less